 This village on the Barents Sea coast is a must-visit during any time of the year and not only because it became the main filming spot of the Leviathan movie, the Golden Globe winner-2015.
-This is a true escape from the everyday life of a huge megapolis citizen and the ultimate expression of real nature.
-Russian rural scenery with small wooden houses, boats, the chapel is now mixed with a tourist service which includes a great restaurant with the Barents Sea panoramic view and snowmobile riding.
+It is a genuine escape from the everyday life of a vast megapolis citizen and an ultimate expression of real nature.
+Russian rural scenery with tiny wooden houses, boats, and a chapel is now mixed with decent tourist service that includes a fabulous restaurant with the Barents Sea panoramic view and snowmobile riding tours.
 With a snowmobile, you can reach more spots with perfect views, including non-freezing waterfalls and cliffs.

-The Barents Sea never freezes in this region so even if you arrive in winter you can feast your eyes on its roaring waves.
+The Barents Sea never freezes in this region, so you can feast your eyes on its roaring waves even if you arrive in winter.
 Due to the Golfstream, sea winds here are not cold; however, make sure you wear warm clothes as temperatures can reach 30-35 degrees below zero.

 The way to Teriberka from Murmansk lies through the tundra.
 Its horizonless views do not leave anyone indifferent and are definitely worth a photo stop.

-An important tip: the road to Teriberka can be closed if the weather does not allow you to ride along with it.
-We recommend not to postpone your trip to Teriberka till the last day of your vacation to have an opportunity to shift it to another day.
+An important tip: a road to Teriberka can be closed due to harsh weather conditions, so we recommend that you not postpone your trip to Teriberka until the last day of your vacation and keep an option to shift it to another day.

 You can book a seat in the Northern Lights Hunting trip at the link:

 Make sure you wear warm clothes as you might spend plenty of time watching Aurora!
-It is difficult to capture the lights with a standard smartphone camera, but you can try to do this with a professional one after adjusting the right settings.
+It is difficult to capture the lights with a standard smartphone camera, but you can do it with a professional one after adjusting the proper settings.

 Kolskiy district is a real catch for nature lovers and fans of trekking, picnics, fishing, snowmobiles riding, and just having a retreat.
-For instance, you can try the Eco House Hotel in the suburbs of Murmansk is a complex of wooden houses with Russian banya, surrounded by a forest full of fresh clean air.
+For instance, you can try the Eco House Hotel in the suburbs of Murmansk: a complex of wooden houses with Russian banya, surrounded by a forest full of fresh, clean air.
 A relatively new glamping complex called Aurora Village offers a set of igloos and features one of the best spots for seeing the Northern Lights.
-Near the complex is a lake where you can try ice fishing and snowmobile riding, skiing and then have a rest with a barbeque open-air dinner.
-Many tourists long for riding a dog in a sled — and here, in the Kola Peninsula, you also have a chance to try it with real Siberian Huskies in Husky village not far from Murmansk.
+Near the complex is a lake where you can try ice fishing and snowmobile riding, skiing, and then have a rest with an open-air barbeque dinner.
+Many tourists long for riding a dog in a sled, and here, in the Kola Peninsula, you also have a chance to try it with Siberian Huskies in the Husky village not far from Murmansk.

-Russia has several high-quality ski resorts, and Kirovsk, the city in the Kola Peninsula located at the spurs of the Khibiny Mountains, is one of the most affordable options you can find.
-Ski Complex “Bolshoj Vudjavr” is aimed at all categories of skiers, from beginners to professionals.
-15 of 23 trails are artificially enlightened which allows you to ski even during the polar night.
+Russia has several top-tier ski resorts, and Kirovsk, the city in the Kola Peninsula located at the spurs of the Khibiny Mountains, is one of the most affordable options you can find.
+“Bolshoi Vudjavr” Ski Complex is aimed at all categories of skiers, from beginners to professionals.
+Fifteen of twenty-three trails are artificially enlightened, which allows you to ski even during the polar night.
 The total length of trails is 25 km.
-You can rent all the necessary equipment in the ski center for a moderate price; ski-pass prices start from 500 RUB.
+You can rent all necessary equipment in the ski center for a moderate price; ski-pass prices start from 500 RUB.
 There are hotels and guest houses near the ski resort so you can stay there for several days.

-The Snow Village looks like a cave with multiple rooms; each room made in its own style with sculptures and carvings of snow and ice.
-The most peculiar thing about it is that it is totally made by human hands without any artificial materials.
-The level of effort and the final result are really extraordinary.
+The Snow Village looks like a cave with multiple rooms; each room is made in its style with sculptures and carvings of snow and ice.
+The most peculiar thing about Show Village is that human hands made it without any artificial materials.
+The level of effort and the final result are impressively extraordinary.

-As soon as you arrive, you will be met by friendly rabbits, running all around the village.
-For animal lovers, there is even more to enjoy, as Sami Village keeps reindeer, which can be fed and cuddled during your visit.
+As soon as you arrive, you will be met by friendly rabbits running all around the village.
+There is more to enjoy for animal lovers, as Sami Village keeps reindeer, which can be fed and cuddled during your visit.
 For the most adventurous ones, there is reindeer sledding.
-Finally, you can spend time with lovely huskies on a small husky farm of Sam Syyt and get acquainted with the old moose.
+Finally, you can spend time with lovely huskies on a small husky farm of Sam Syyt and meet the old moose.

 A restaurant of Sam Syyt offers different dishes of Sami cuisine.
-After lunch, you are welcome to try Sami traditional open-air games and take photos in traditional clothes.
-Don't forget to make a wish near the idols — Sami believe they make wishes come true if you give them a coin.
+After lunch, you are welcome to try Sami's traditional open-air games and take photos in traditional clothes.
+Don't forget to make a wish near the idols: Sami people believe they make wishes come true if you give idols a coin.
 You will need one coin for each of the six majestic idols.